Romain Grosjean wins first IndyCar pole at Indianapolis

-It’s the 35-year-old Frenchman’s first pole since a 2011 GP2 Series race in Turkey and he celebrated flexing his arms in joy when he pulled into pit lane.
+He flexed his arms in joy when he pulled into pit lane knowing he’ll lead the field to green Saturday to start the Indianapolis Grand Prix.

-“It’s like being alive again,” Grosjean said.
+“It’s like being alive again,” the Frenchman said.
 “That feeling, whoa!
 I forgot what it was, actually.
 Amazing.”

 Newgarden will start second for Team Penske.